6 Summer Coastal Decor IdeasSeptember 19, 2019

 4. Add Natural Wood Tones to Your Decor

-Natural wood tones can add a sense of coastal living to your decor.
+Natural wood tones can add a sense of coastal living to your decor and consistently tops the list when it comes to summer decor trends.
 You can go more obvious with repurposed driftwood or weathered wood furniture and accents.
 You can also use materials like wicker, rattan, and other wood tones.

 Whether it’s a bookshelf, a chair, a table, or just a decorative accent, they can add some summer coastal decor and a beachy feel to your home.
 These are just a few of the many ways to incorporate natural wood into your custom home.